-CBT at The Dawn generally involves a set of scheduled weekly therapy sessions of 30 to 60 minutes each.
+CBT in Thailand at The Dawn generally involves a set of scheduled weekly therapy sessions of 30 to 60 minutes each.
 The process begins with a psychological assessment by the therapist, who uses conversation to understand the difficulties faced by the client.
 From there, our therapist suggests ways to re-conceptualise the sources of anxiety or depression that are affecting the client, by putting them into a proper and more positive context.

 The client learns a set of skills that can keep their thoughts and feelings on a healthier track, easing the inner burden caused by stress and anxiety.
 Our therapist and client practise these skills together, so that they can be applied more easily to a wider set of circumstances.
 Subsequent meetings give the client further opportunity to refine their new skills, discuss areas of progress and difficulty, and continue to reinforce the lessons about positive and manageable thinking habits.

 The success of CBT in reversing negative thought cycles has inspired several variants which are also effective for the symptoms and conditions they address.